matejjj27/Online-Blog/README.md

 -
-   Open The Project with 'Intellij IDEA' wait for all the dependencies to load and run it link for Intellij IDEA download: https://www.jetbrains.com/idea/download/?fromIDE=#section=windows
+   Open The Project with 'Intellij IDEA' wait for all the dependencies to load and run it link for Intellij IDEA download: https://www.jetbrains.com/idea/download/?fromIDE=#section=windows -
    Check 'HeidiSQL' to see if the tables have created -
-   In the table roles click on the '+' button and Create a role with name 'ROLE_USER' and another with name 'ROLE_ADMIN' -
+   In the table 'roles' click on the '+' button and create a role with name 'ROLE_USER' and another with name 'ROLE_ADMIN' -
    Run the Application again and open this link on your browser 'localhost:8080' -